Listen to our SERMO & MM&M webinar on “How Doctors Socialize Online: Medical Crowdsourcing in the Virtual Doctors’ Lounge.”

 In addition to formal surveys, SERMO also conducts regular sentiment polls on the social network.
 Every Monday, SERMO posts a poll with a fresh, topical question.
 They are intended to be unscientific discussion starters to capture the unfiltered voice and sentiment of thousands of physicians each week.
 We take the pulse on topics that range from certification maintenance to healthcare politics, and daily challenges.
 Our polls are one of the most popular areas of our site; they spark plenty of healthy debate and enable doctors to have a voice on important issues.

 SERMO Polls are written by both the SERMO Community Team and by members.
 They are posted online within the closed SERMO community and only members can participate.
 Polls can receive up to 3,000 votes and each member can vote a maximum of one time.
 They are promoted both within the community and by email to community members; however, members are not incentivized to participate in SERMO polls.
 Results can be tracked as votes are cast and final results are often posted on the SERMO blog, giving the general public insight into aggregated physician opinions on current medical issues.

 SERMO members must go through a three-stage, highly secure and accurate verification process.
-While the data has not been weighted to reflect the demographic composition of physicians, US SERMO physicians index closely to the demographics of American physicians in general, as benchmarked by the AMA.
+While the data has not been weighted to reflect the demographic composition of physicians, US SERMO physicians index closely to the demographics of American physicians in general.
 Thus, SERMO polls often reflect a strong cross-section of US medical opinion.